kapposds/csunipi-mobile/README.md

 ## Requirements
 * This application communicates with a web **API** to get data and therefore work normally.
 In order to setup the server side project, visit https://github.com/kapposds/csunipi-api

-* Ionic Framework utilizes **npm** package manager for its dependencies, which comes with **Node.js** (visit https://nodejs.org/en/download/)
+* Ionic Framework utilizes **npm** package manager for its dependencies, which comes with **Node.js** version >=6 (visit https://nodejs.org/en/download/)
 * This guide assumes you already have an <u>emulator/real device</u> setup for Android or iOS.
-Details about **deploying** an Ionic Framework app, can be found on https://ionicframework.com/docs/intro/deploying/
+Details about **requirements** to **deploy** an Ionic Framework app, can be found on https://ionicframework.com/docs/intro/deploying/
 * However the app is only tested for android yet.
 For more information about related requirements (i.e. JDK, Android Studio, Android SDK dependencies) to add a platform and therefore build on **android** visit https://cordova.apache.org/docs/en/latest/guide/platforms/android/

 ## Installation
-* Open a terminal and type `npm install -g ionic cordova` to install globally both Ionic Framework and Cordova (tool that creates native container for mobile app to run)
+* Open a terminal and type `npm install -g ionic cordova` to install globally both Ionic CLI and Cordova module (tool that creates native container for mobile app to run)
 * type `git clone https://github.com/kapposds/csunipi-mobile` to clone the repository
 * type `cd csunipi-mobile` to navigate to the project's directory
 * type `npm install` to install dependencies